AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

    >[!NOTE]
    >
-   >Campaign **Start Date** and **End Date** must be defined by using the **_default_** Admin time zone, which is converted from each website local time zone.
-For example, if you have multiple websites in different time zones, but you want to start campaign based on a US time zone, you need to schedule separate update for each local time zone, and set **Start Date** and **End Date** in converted from each local website time zone to default Admin time zone.
+   >Campaign Start Date and End Date must be defined by using the **_default_** Admin time zone, which is converted from each website local time zone.
+For example, if you have multiple websites in different time zones, but you want to start campaign based on a US time zone, you need to schedule separate update for each local time zone, and set **[!UICONTROL Start Date]** and **[!UICONTROL End Date]** in converted from each local website time zone to default Admin time zone.

 1. **Add a second campaign**